 ‘He Uttered Hashem’s Name In Vain’

-Since time immemorial, humanity has sought to discover how to retract words that were spoken erroneously, in anger, in jest, or in contempt.
-Sefarim on lashon hara and many books on etiquette and social norms would have developed quite differently had we the ability to unsay words.
+Since time immemorial, humanity has sought the ability to unsay words that were spoken erroneously, in anger, in jest, or in contempt.
+The sefarim on lashon hara, the books of etiquette, and social norms would have developed quite differently had we had the ability to unsay words.